 - Provide assistance to individual CAPEs wishing to gain recognition from their school boards

 - Establish a means whereby CAPEs can exchange "best practices" and which will keep them abreast of the latest developments in the field.
 Establish an annual conference of CAPEs - forum where those in the profession can meet and exchange ideas and experiences

 - We will commence a continued review of the 15 Standards and certification exam to ensure that they are up to date with current practice

 By becoming a CAPE, you will have an opportunity to personally help give our profession a unified voice and with that, the recognition it deserves.

 On a personal level, you will receive the following:

-- Teachers that pass the exam will be certified by the NCPERID for a period of 7 years.
-These teachers will be listed in the NCPERID's national registry of certified adapted physical educators.
-They will also be given a one year membership in NCPERID.
+- Teachers that pass the exam will be certified by the NCPEID for a period of 7 years.
+These teachers will be listed in the NCPEID's national registry of certified adapted physical educators.
+They will also be given a one year membership in NCPEID.

 - Successful candidates will receive a certificate documenting that they are certified adapted physical educators and will be able to list the initials CAPE after their name.